 CFA Occupation Statistics & Top Employers

-Before we critically analyse CFA salary data, here are two things we need to consider.
-First we will look through CFA Occupation Statistics and then we’ll discuss about top employers that are employing CFAs globally.
+Before we critically analyze CFA salary data, here are two things we need to consider.
+First, we will look through CFA Occupation Statistics and then we’ll discuss top employers that are employing CFAs globally.

 Why these two things are important?